Parents

 • Guide to Choosing Quality Child Care

 Choosing child care is an important decision.
 A safe and positive child care setting promotes healthy growth and development.
 It takes time, patience and understanding as to what to look for when selecting child care.
 You know the needs of your child and family.
 However, you may need assistance in matching those needs to available resources.
-That is why our Child Care Specialist at CCR&R can assist you in making this important decision.
+That is why our Child Care Specialist at CCRC can assist you in making this important decision.

-Step 1: Contact CCR&R for Referrals
+Step 1: Contact CCRC for Referrals

 Step 2: Call Child Care Givers

-Though CCR&R makes every attempt to update the vacancy information on every provider.
+Though CCRC makes every attempt to update the vacancy information on every provider.
 We complete the update on an as needed basis.
 We also do comprehensive updates yearly.
 Parents should call care givers to find out if they have openings for their child.
 You should also ask what days and hours they are open, what ages they serve, if they provide transportation, their location and the cost of care (some offer financial assistance, so be sure to ask).
 Also, ask what the parent should bring, for example, a pack-n-play, hi-chair, etc. Be sure to ask if they have a waiting list for the ages of the child (ren) you need care for and if there is an application fee.
 Schedule a time to visit.

 Step 3: Visit and Evaluate